Link to Class Absence Protocol can be found here

-The KU LGBTQ Resource Center is dedicated to improving the lives of the LGBTQ community on campus.
+The Kutztown University LGBTQ+ Resource Center is dedicated to improving the lives of the LGBTQ+ community on campus.
 In this mission, we have strived to add and enhance policies to better the community.
 Below are some of the initiatives being taken by the university to enhance the experience of KU's LGBTQ students.

 All of Kutztown University's policies can be found in detail in the policy register.